Nyx0uf/mpv-hue-ambilight/readme.md

 The algorithm is trivial (dumb, even) and could surely be improved.
 The color is computed from the 8 columns of pixels on the left and right edge.

+You need ffmpeg to be installed, but that's not a problem since you already use mpv.

 ### Building

-I only tried on OS X 10.10 (g++ is an alias to clang++):
+I only tried on OS X 10.10 but building on Linux should be the same, just execute the `build.sh` script.

-	g++ -o ambi.dylib -dynamiclib src/ambi.cpp src/rgb_pixel.cpp src/hue_client.cpp src/filterutils.cpp src/hue_controller.cpp -std=c++11 -Wall -Wextra -O3 -march=native -mtune=native -ffast-math -fPIC -shared -flto -lswscale -lavcodec -lavutil

-Building on Linux should be failry simple though and pretty much looks the same.

-You can execute the `build.sh` script which will build the library.

 ### Usage